Sam Hartman: College career

-Wake Forest
+Wake Forest (2018–2022)

+2018 season

-Hartman accepted a scholarship offer from Wake Forest University, and won the starting quarterback position in preseason camp.
-He started the season opener against Tulane, and was one of five freshman quarterbacks to start the season in the NCAA Division I Football Bowl Subdivision.
+Hartman accepted a scholarship offer from Wake Forest University to play for the Demon Deacons.
+He started the season opener against Tulane and was one of five freshman quarterbacks to start the season in the NCAA Division I Football Bowl Subdivision.
 He was 31-for-51 passing against Tulane, throwing for 378 yards and leading them to a win in overtime.
-He was the first true freshman to start the season-opener as a quarterback in school history.
+He was the first freshman to start the season-opener as a quarterback in school history.
 Through the first three games of the season, Hartman led all freshmen in the country for yards of offense and made two or more touchdown passes in each game.
 He was named ACC Conference rookie of the week following a win on September 29 versus Rice, in which he tied the school record for consecutive completions with 12.
 He led them to a 4–4 record before suffering an injury against Syracuse that kept him out for the rest of the season.

+2019 season

-After an extensive competition throughout the spring and fall camp, Hartman was the backup quarterback as a sophomore in 2019 behind Jamie Newman, only appearing in four games, thus preserving a redshirt for the season.
+After extensive competition throughout the spring and fall camp, Hartman was the backup quarterback as a sophomore in 2019 behind Jamie Newman, only appearing in four games, thus preserving a redshirt for the season.
 He saw his first action of the season against Louisville on October 12, when he took over in the fourth quarter trailing 38–55.
 Hartman led them to three-straight scoring drives, as they lost 59–62.
 He was named starter prior to their next game versus Florida State, and led Wake Forest to a 22–20 victory.
 He next saw playing time late in the year versus Syracuse, playing from the second to fourth quarters.
 He threw two passes in the season finale, a loss to Michigan State in the 2019 Pinstripe Bowl.

+2020 season

-He regained a starting position as a redshirt-sophomore in 2020, being named team captain and playing in all nine games.
+He regained a starting position as a redshirt sophomore in 2020, being named team captain and playing in all nine games.
 Against North Carolina, Hartman compiled 429 passing yards and four touchdown passes in the 53–59 loss.
 He finished the season ranked 28th nationally with 2,224 passing yards.
 Due to extensive disruption to college football caused by the COVID-19 pandemic, the NCAA ruled that the 2020–21 school year would not be counted against the eligibility of any football player.

+2021 season

-In 2021, Hartman led his team to an 8–0 start, the best in school history.
+In 2021, Hartman led his team to an 8–0 start, the best in school history as Wake Forest reached the ACC Championship game.
+Where upon Wake Forest got pummeled by 13th ranked Pitt, 45–21, where he threw 4 interceptions.
 He earned national honors following a game against Army, in which Hartman compiled a career-best 458 passing yards and five touchdowns.
-He was named the Davey O'Brien National Quarterback of the Week, PFF National Offensive Player of the Week, Maxwell Award Player of the Week, and CFPA national performer of the week.
+He was named the Davey O'Brien National Quarterback of the Week, PFN National Offensive Player of the Week, Maxwell Award Player of the Week, and CFPA national performer of the week.
 He set several Wake Forest single-season records, including 39 touchdown passes and 4,228 passing yards.